Manifesting love is a big one! But if you notice something blocking you from you bringing in that right person, this is what it is.

 Our brain is always adapting, changing.
 We just need to reassure the parts that this is okay.
 That the system as a whole is safe as we pivot, change, adapt, and grow.
 We can help our parts break the patterns and cycles from the programming and conditioning.

-Use the past as a guide to our present and future.
+Use the Past as a Guide to Our Present and Future

 We can look to the past to understand why we subconsciously block our manifestations.